 - To change the current Office product key, you need to use the following command:

 cscript OSPP.VBS /inpkey:XXXXX-XXXXX-XXXXX-XXXXX-XXXXX

-XXXXX must be replaced with the corresponding GVLK product key from the table below.
+XXXXX must be replaced with the corresponding GVLK product key from the table on Microsoft website.
 In this example for Office 2016 Pro Plus, the command to change the KMS key looks like this:

 - To immediately activate a copy of Office on the KMS server, run the following command:

 The <Product activation successful> line indicates that the KMS server activated this copy of Office.